-To ensure the PV systems operate effectively and efficiently, Caltrans is currently in the process of procuring a contract to provide PV system service on an on-call, as needed basis.
-The scope of work in the contract will include the following:
+To ensure the photovoltaic systems operate effectively and efficiently, Caltrans has procured a contract to provide photovoltaic system service on an on-call, as needed basis.
+The scope of work in the contract includes the following:

-- Address present inverter issues (inverters have gone bad or the communication link to the inverters has gone bad) at some of the sites; - Troubleshoot inverters and work with the inverter manufacturer to repair them; - Test individual PV strings to determine if all the panels are working properly per manufacturer specifications and make recommendations and replace panels that are not operational; - Troubleshoot and correct any communication issues the systems connected to the Caltrans' intranet; and - Troubleshoot and fix wiring, blown fuses, etc.
+- Address present inverter issues, inverters that have gone bad or the communication link to the inverters has gone bad, at some of the sites; - Troubleshoot inverters and work with the inverter manufacturer to repair them; - Test individual photovoltaic strings to determine if all the panels are working properly per manufacturer specifications and make recommendations and replace panels that are not operational; - Troubleshoot and correct any communication issues the systems connected to the Caltrans' intranet; and - Troubleshoot and fix wiring, blown fuses, etc.